 Each year, the College of Arts & Sciences honors some of our best educators with a range of teaching awards.
 These prizes are awarded annually to members of the CAS faculty who exemplify deep and broad commitment, skill, effectiveness, impact, and leadership in teaching.
-Nominations should be sent electronically to Associate Dean Susan Jackson (firstname.lastname@example.org) by March 30.
+Nominations should be sent electronically to the CAS Undergraduate Academic Program Office (email@example.com) by Friday, March 6, 2020.

 For past CAS teaching award winners, click here.

-Although successful classroom performance and teaching figure as important criteria of excellence, the awards are meant to recognize and reward teaching in its broadest senses, and in all of its aspects.
-Thus, faculty may be considered for these awards not just for their excellence with respect to timetabled courses, but through the full range of pedagogical and curricular activities in which our faculty are engaged, directed studies of any sort; collaborative scholarship with students; academic advising, mentoring, and career placement; teaching and learning activities connected with advising student organizations and other co-curricular activities; curriculum development; pedagogical innovation; mentoring of teaching fellows or other instructors, etc.
+Although successful classroom performance and teaching figure as important criteria of excellence, the awards are meant to recognize and reward teaching in its broadest senses and in all of its aspects.
+Thus, faculty may be considered for these awards not just for their excellence with respect to regularly scheduled courses, but through the full range of pedagogical and curricular activities in which our faculty are engaged, including directed studies of any sort, collaborative scholarship with students, teaching and learning activities connected with advising student organizations and other co-curricular activities, curriculum development, pedagogical innovation, mentoring of teaching fellows or other instructors, and so on.

 College of Arts & Sciences professorial faculty and full-time lecturers at all ranks are eligible for Gitner, Neu Family, Frank and Lynne Wisneski, CAS Award for Distinction in First Year Undergraduate Education, and Dean’s Award for Excellence in Graduate Eduction awards, regardless of their department or field.
 Nominees must have already completed at least three years of full-time teaching in the College.

 Nomination and Selection Process:

 For more information, feel free to contact the Undergraduate Academic Program Office at firstname.lastname@example.org.

 These awards for excellence in advising are recognized at the April CAS faculty meeting.
 These are the result of student nominations through the Office of Student Academic Life.